 Dublin Bay (1981).

-The Dublin Bay Biosphere Reserve (former North Bull Island) comprises Dublin Bay, North Bull Island, and adjacent land, including parts of Dublin, the capital city of Ireland.
-It is one of the finest sand dune systems in Ireland and is internationally important in terms of its conservation value.
+The Dublin Bay Biosphere Reserve (formerly North Bull Island) comprises Dublin Bay, North Bull Island, and adjacent land, including parts of Dublin, the capital city of Ireland.
+It is one of the finest sand dune systems in Ireland and is internationally important for its conservation value.
 There are high-quality examples of several rare and threatened coastal habitats present on the island.

 Kerry (1982)